d3/d3-dsv/README.md

 ]
 ```

 Type inference works as follows.
-For each *value* in the given *object*, the [trimmed](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/Trim) value is computed.
-Then, the value is assigned as follows:
+For each *value* in the given *object*, the [trimmed](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/Trim) value is computed; the value is then re-assigned as follows:

 1. If empty, then `null`.
 1. If exactly `"true"`, then `true`.